anshikagknp/gender-sensitization-survey-analysis/README.md

 ## Ethical considerations

 - All 100 responses were collected with informed consent via an anonymous Google Form.
 No PII was ever collected.
 - The original response sheet has been permanently lost.
 Only published aggregate findings are represented here.
-See [`DATA.md`](DATA.md).
 - The 1,000-row synthetic dataset is clearly labelled as simulated and must not be cited as primary research evidence.
-See [`DATA_GENERATION.md`](DATA_GENERATION.md).

 ---